Find Grad Schools

 3 Yearly Graduations

 University of Oklahoma - Health Sciences Center comes in at #6 on our list of the most popular colleges offering master's degrees in occupational health and industrial hygiene.
-The average in-state tuition for full-time undergraduates is $5,377 per year, while in-state graduate students, on average, pay $5,273 per year.
+Roughly 3,100 attend the school each year.
+The average in-state tuition for full-time undergraduates is $5,220 per year, while in-state graduate students, on average, pay $5,119 per year.
 During the most recent year for which we have data, 3 people received their master's degree in occupational health and industrial hygiene from UOHSC.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 2 Yearly Graduations

-Air Force Institute of Technology - Graduate School of Engineering & Management comes in at #8 on our list of the most popular colleges offering master's degrees in occupational health and industrial hygiene.
-Roughly 1,100 attend the school each year.
-During the most recent year for which we have data, 2 people received their master's degree in occupational health and industrial hygiene from AFIT Graduate School of Engineering & Management.
-About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Oakland University is the 8th most popular school in the nation for students seeking a master's degree in occupational health and industrial hygiene.
+Each year, around 18,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $15,723 per year, while in-state graduate students, on average, pay $20,016 per year.
+During the most recent year for which we have data, 2 people received their master's degree in occupational health and industrial hygiene from Oakland.
+About 75% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 2 Yearly Graduations

 University of Puerto Rico - Medical Sciences is the 8th most popular school in the nation for students seeking a master's degree in occupational health and industrial hygiene.
 Each year, around 2,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,652 per year, while in-state graduate students, on average, pay $10,440 per year.
 During the most recent year for which we have data, 2 people received their master's degree in occupational health and industrial hygiene from UPR Medical Sciences.
-Of these students, 80% were women and 100% were members of underrepresented racial-ethnic groups.
+About 63% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 1 Yearly Graduations

 University of Houston - Clear Lake is the 11th most popular school in the nation for students seeking a master's degree in occupational health and industrial hygiene.
-The average in-state tuition for full-time undergraduates is $6,600 per year, while in-state graduate students, on average, pay $7,920 per year.
+Each year, around 9,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $6,024 per year, while in-state graduate students, on average, pay $7,920 per year.
 During the most recent year for which we have data, 1 people received their master's degree in occupational health and industrial hygiene from UH Clear Lake.
+About 38% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to occupational health and industrial hygiene that offer master’s degrees.